RGFell/get_data_project/README.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-You can find the data in this link [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]
+You can find the data at this link [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]

-2. A tidy data set
-3. A code book describing each variable and its values in the tidy data set.
+##The task at hand
+In order to accomplished our goal of creating a tidy data set to work with from the different files provided and complete the tasks of the assignment, we needed first to create a R script called run_analysis.R, which is uploaded in this repo.

+The script should do the following.

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-## Steps to accomplish the goal of a tidy data set
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In order to complete the task we created the R script and the different lines of code as follows.

+#The code step by step
-1. Download the files from [http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip]
+Download the files from [http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip]
 ```R
         temp <- tempfile()
 fileUrl <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 download.file(fileUrl ,temp)
 ```

-2. Unzip them on youre computer
+Unzip them on youre computer
 ```R
 unzip(temp, exdir = "./samsungDat")
 unlink(temp)
 ```
-3. Read the data in R
+Read the data in R
 ```R
 xtest <- read.table("./samsungDat/UCI\ HAR\ Dataset/test/X_test.txt", header = F)
 ytest <- read.table("./samsungDat/UCI\ HAR\ Dataset/test/Y_test.txt", header = F)